pavelsolis/Replication-Folder/README-Project.md

 doAll.sh: generates results, paper and slides

 Codes folder:
-- Tidy folder: codes that generate the analysis data files by cleaning and processing the original data files
+- Tidy folder: codes that generate the analysis data files by cleaning and processing the original data files.
-- Stats folder: codes that check the analysis datasets (e.g. look for outliers) and provide descriptive statistics of the variables used
+- Stats folder: codes that check the analysis datasets (e.g. look for outliers) and provide descriptive statistics of the variables used.
-- Analysis folder: codes that perform the analysis with comments indicating the commands that generate specific results
+- Analysis folder: codes that perform the analysis with comments indicating the commands that generate specific results.
-- Extra folder: auxiliary, temporary and old codes
+- Extra folder: auxiliary, temporary and old codes.

 Data folder:
-- Metadata folder: files documenting the data sources and variables
+- Metadata folder: files documenting the data sources and variables.
-- Raw folder: original data files
+- Raw folder: original data files.
-- Analytic folder: gleaned or processed data files
+- Analytic folder: gleaned or processed data files.
-- Extra folder: auxiliary, temporary and old data files
+- Extra folder: auxiliary, temporary and old data files.

 Docs folder:
-- Paper folder: text files that make up the paper
+- Paper folder: text files that make up the paper.
-- Slides folder: files that make up the slides
+- Slides folder: files that make up the slides.
-- Equations folder: files referencing equations
+- Equations folder: files referencing equations.
-- Figures folder: figures used in the paper or the slides
+- Figures folder: figures used in the paper or the slides.
-- Tables folder: tables used in the paper or the slides
+- Tables folder: tables used in the paper or the slides.
-- Settings folder: files with settings for the paper and the slides
+- Settings folder: files with settings for the paper and the slides.
-- References folder: files listing the cited references
+- References folder: files listing the cited references.
-- Extra folder: auxiliary, temporary and old files
+- Extra folder: auxiliary, temporary and old files.

 ## INSTRUCTIONS FOR REPLICATION